Writing these weekly blog posts gives me great satisfaction. Often, they allow me to express my thinking such as it is.

 And trading — a byproduct of modern life — is a highly stressful endeavor.
 Very lucrative but stressful.

-As a countermeasure, it is super important that you get into the habit of doing things which helps you manage your levels of stress and re-center yourself.
+As a countermeasure, it is super important that you get into the habit of doing things that help you manage your levels of stress and re-center yourself.

 These mindset management techniques serve the purpose of making you: